 PTZ cameras can cover a much wider area than fixed security cameras, although they do require someone to operate them if you want to maximize their capabilities.
 Most business can benefit from getting at least a few business security cameras with this feature since it provides an additional way for owners to keep a close eye on the security of their business.

 - Motion Sensors

 Some areas in your business may not see frequent traffic.
-Store rooms, restricted access areas, emergency staircases—there are plenty of location where you might not need 24/7 surveillance due to lack of use.
+Storerooms, restricted access areas, emergency staircases—there is plenty of location where you might not need 24/7 surveillance due to lack of use.
 However, if you still want to have cameras in those areas to capture the times when someone is there, motion sensors are a great feature to have.

 With motion sensors, your business security cameras will only record when they detect motion.
 This feature will allow you to place cameras in low-traffic areas without dealing with an onslaught of footage that shows only an empty room.
 Get the best of both worlds and maintain security without the hassle by choosing business security cameras with motion sensors for infrequently used areas in your business.

 Most office interiors aren’t fully lit 24/7, and exterior areas are even less likely to have constantly sufficient light conditions for security cameras to record normally.
 Lighting is no problem if you’ve got business security cameras with low-light or infrared capabilities.
 This feature enables cameras to capture clear images regardless of how much natural light there is.
 If you need to be able to rely on quality recordings in any light, definitely look for this feature in your business security cameras.